-His research focuses on the role of free radicals and antioxidants in human disease, particularly Alzheimer disease and other brain disorders, such as strokes, and in the ageing process.
+Prof Halliwell's research focuses on the role of free radicals and antioxidants in human disease, particularly Alzheimer’s disease and other brain disorders such as stroke, and the ageing process.
 His interest in identifying the most important antioxidants in the human diet and in developing novel antioxidants has critical bearing on treating human diseases and understanding how diet might cause or prevent them.
 Prof Halliwell's research laboratory at NUS - ranked number one worldwide by highest citation score in Free Radical Research - is pursuing research in optimal nutrition in Asians, and how diet and lifestyle can prevent the onset of dementia.